selsamman/proxily-doc/docs/API/async.md

 ---
 ## scheduleTask

-Schedule a task using redux-sagas and it's channel interface
+Schedule a task using Redux-saga and it's channel interface
 ```typescript
 scheduleTask<T> (task : (parameter: T)=>void, parameter? : T, taker?: any, ...takerArgs : any) : void
 ```